memoryblock-io/memoryblock/README.md

 ### 1. Install memoryblock

 **- Option A: Bun (Recommended)**
-This is the absolute fastest way to install:
+If you already use Bun, this is the absolute fastest way to install:
 ```bash
 bun install -g memoryblock
 ```